KingOfCramers/lawmakers-withdrawing-from-gop-bills/README.md

-# 🏛️ Bipartisanship Rates among Electoral Objector
+# 🏛️ Bipartisanship Rates Among Electoral Objectors

 This is the source code for checking whether there is any Republican-sponsored legislation from which members have withdrawn their support in the 117th Congress after the bill moved out of committee.